-Clients sometimes ask me whether their oil paintings should be displayed being glass and one or two are dead-set on the idea, but whereas watercolours should always be both framed and glazed (and with the best non-reflective UV resistant glass you can afford) oil paintings are a different story.
-Unless you are titled and regularly open your home to the public there is no need to frame your oil paintings under glass.
-Certainly, all the important museums and galleries exhibit oil paintings behind glass, but this is primarily for protection against vandalism.
-Using anti-reflection Museum Glass® blocks up to 99% of harmful UV rays but concern about the lighting rig in the Louvre is not why the Mona Lisa can only be seen today behind glass.
-These days prestigious galleries have more to worry about from lunatics than they do from light or atmospheric pollutants.
+Clients sometimes ask me whether their oil paintings should be displayed being glass and one or two are dead-set on the idea, but whereas watercolours should always be both framed and glazed (using non-reflective UV resistant glass) oil paintings are a different story.
+Unless your home is of the stately variety and regularly thrown open to the public there is no need to frame your oil paintings under glass.
+Of course, all the important museums and galleries exhibit their collections behind glass but concern about the lighting rig in the Louvre is not why the Mona Lisa can only be seen today behind a sheet of ballistic monolithic acrylic.
+Prestigious galleries have always had more to worry about from lunatics than they ever have from light and other pollutants.

 © Academy Fine Paintings Ltd 2023